mnazzaro/mnazzaro/README.md

-Software engineer at Hadrius
+CTO @ Compyle

-Cloud, ML, data science, sports forecasting, and more!
+Building the future of building

-Contact me at marknazzaro2@gmail.com
+Contact me at mark@compyle.ai